 The next time you worry about your word count, IMMEDIATELY change your perspective and aim to provide as much value as you can.
 Let the word count take care of itself.

-But he said that this is primarily what they would take into account when they haven’t had access to your content yet.
+But he said that this is primarily what they would consider when they haven’t had access to your content yet.
 So having a clean URL slug will only do you good.

 How can I make my URL clean?